Florida Gators hoops star Keyontae Johnson in critical but stable condition after collapsing on court - Local News 8

 Florida Gators hoops star Keyontae Johnson in critical but stable condition after collapsing on court

-University of Florida basketball star Keyontae Johnson was in critical but stable condition after collapsing on the court during a game Saturday.
+University of Florida basketball star Keyontae Johnson was in critical but stable condition Sunday after collapsing on the court during a game, the school said.

-A group of visibly shaken teammates and coach Mike White huddled in prayer before play resumed, according to game footage.
+A group of visibly shaken teammates and coach Mike White huddled in prayer before play resumed.

-The 6-5 junior forward from Norfolk, Virginia, was in critical but stable condition at Tallahassee Memorial Hospital, team spokesman Denver Parler said via Twitter.
+The 6-foot-5 junior forward from Norfolk, Virginia, was in critical but stable condition at Tallahassee Memorial Hospital, team spokesman Denver Parler said via Twitter.

-Florida Gators men’s basketball tweeted, “Our thoughts are with Key.
-Love you, man.”
+“Our thoughts are with Key.
+Love you, man,” Florida Gators men’s basketball tweeted.

+White and associate athletic director Dave Werner will remain in Tallahassee with Johnson.

+“Keyontae received terrific care on site by the FSU staff and at Tallahassee Memorial, which has worked in consultation with UF Health,” athletic director Scott Stricklin said in a statement.
+“We’re glad his parents can be by his side, and they all feel the support of Gator Nation.”

 The team’s leading scorer and rebounder, Johnson is averaging 19.7 points and 6 rebounds per game.
 He had 5 points before collapsing.

-Note: Correction: A previous version of this story misidentified Johnson as SEC player of the year.
-He was the conference’s preseason player of the year.